23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Your prospects, however, can watch you do it.

-Demonstrate the most important qualities or features your product offers.
+Demonstrate your product’s most important qualities or features.
 Explain why it’s the best value and how your prospect can benefit from it.

 Videos are also great for cross-promotion.
-Embed them in your blog posts, push them live on YouTube, and encourage other people to embed them.
-Increase website traffic and conversions at the same time.
+Embed them in your blog posts, push them live on YouTube, and encourage others to embed them to increase website traffic and conversions.

 Shoppers might visit your website and decide that your product isn’t for them.
 However, that doesn’t mean the shopper can’t provide value to your business.

 Maybe that person knows someone else who would love your product.
-He or she can share it with their audience on Facebook, Twitter, and other social platforms if you deploy social media buttons.
+If you deploy social media buttons, they can share it with their audience on Facebook, Twitter, and other social platforms.

 Hello Bar allows you to target your popups and bars to specific people based on how they land on your website.
-By specifying a rule for referral source, you can customize your message.
+By specifying a rule for referral sources, you can customize your message.

 Hello Bar ecommerce optimization setup

-You don’t have to advertise if you lack the funds or if your organic marketing efforts are working well.
-However, retargeting ads can be particularly useful — and profitable — when it comes to ecommerce optimization.
+You don’t have to advertise if you lack the funds or your organic marketing efforts are not functioning correctly.
+However, retargeting ads can be particularly useful and profitable for ecommerce optimization.

-It’s probably happened to you tons of times.
+It’s probably happened to you many times.
 You visit a website, look at a few products, and decide you’re not ready to buy.
-The next day, you hop on Facebook to check up on your pals, and there on your screen is an ad for the very product you considered yesterday.
+The next day, you hop on Facebook to check up on your pals, and there is an ad for the product you considered yesterday on your screen.

 Retargeting ads can be more efficient than other ad forms because they create a new touch point with consumers who are already brand-aware.